Trump hails 'great' cooperation with South Korea, vows to address trade

-CAMP HUMPHREYS, South Korea (Reuters) - U.S. President Donald Trump praised cooperation with South Korea during a visit to a U.S. base there on Tuesday and said he planned to address trade issues in discussions with President Moon Jae-in in Seoul.
+CAMP HUMPHREYS, South Korea, Nov 7 (Reuters) - U.S. President Donald Trump praised cooperation with South Korea during a visit to a U.S. base there on Tuesday and said he planned to address trade issues in discussions with President Moon Jae-in in Seoul.

 “There is great cooperation,” he said.
 “We have a terrific meeting scheduled on trade in a little while with President Moon and his representatives.
 And hopefully that will start working out and working out so that we create a lot of jobs in the United States which is one of the reasons that I‘m here.”